clitetailor/react-epic/docs/LiftBehindTheScene.md

 }
 ```

 If you notice, we don't care how many nesting `switchMap` are there, the final result will only depend on the last argument.
-The same think work with `map` (You can have multiple nested `map` either).
+The same think works with `map` (You can have multiple nested `map` either).
 So how to compact it?
 It's easy:

 ```jsx
 combineLatest(arg1$, arg2$).pipe(